brendonparker/AwsBatchPlayground/README.md

-# Welcome to your CDK C# project!
+# Sample C# application using AWS Batch

-This is a blank project for C# development with CDK.
+This is a demo app of using AWS Batch.
+It includes a sample CDK project to stand up the bits in AWS.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.